Cosmetic Chin Augmentation

 Throughout the ages, a strong chin has been considered a sign of physical beauty.
 This is often depicted in the works of many famous artists.
-On the other hand, a person with a small or receding chin is sometimes described as having a "weak' chin.
-Because their faces seem unbalanced to them, people with this condition often find it a source of distress and concern.
+On the other hand, a person with a small or receding chin is sometimes described as having a “weak’ chin.
+People who don’t have a strong chin often find it a source of distress and concern.
+Though chin implants are still an option for many people, fillers can now often replace the need for a chin implant, with no downtime, much lower cost, and much lower risk of infection, rejection, implant movement, etc.

 Prior to surgery, a complete medical history is taken in order to evaluate the general health of the patient.
 A careful examination of the face is also conducted.
 The physician describes the type of anesthesia to be used, the procedure, what results might realistically may be expected and possible risks and complications.
 Photographs may be taken before and after surgery to evaluate the amount of improvement.